Back to Podcast

 Henry Harrison:

-Did you take courses initially to help?
+Did you take courses to improve?

 Harry Hunsicker:

-I took continuing education classes in creative writing at SMU in Dallas, and that started me on the path.
+I devoured “how to write” books.
+Then I took continuing education classes in creative writing at SMU.

 Henry Harrison: